-- Provides expert technical advice and feedback on key topics related to resource planning such as but not limited to: - o Resource needs, including in relation to load forecast and resource adequacy. - Supply- and demand-side resource alternatives, including non-emitting energy and capacity (supply-side) and distributed energy resources and demand response (demand-side). - Meeting Clean Energy Transformation Act (CETA) and Climate Commitment Act (CCA) obligations and requirements - Resource alternatives - Supports PSE in performing candidate portfolio evaluations - Offers comments and recommendations on final portfolio results - Provides expert technical advice on any other topics related to IRP development
+- Provides expert technical advice and feedback on key topics related to resource planning such as but not limited to: - o Resource needs, including in relation to load forecast and resource adequacy. - Supply- and demand-side resource alternatives, including non-emitting energy and capacity (supply-side) and distributed energy resources and demand response (demand-side). - Meeting Clean Energy Transformation Act (CETA) and Climate Commitment Act (CCA) obligations and requirements. - Resource alternatives. - Social/racial equity and impacts on vulnerable and highly impacted communities and customers. - Supports PSE in identifying and performing candidate portfolio evaluations - Offers comments and recommendations to help develop draft and final portfolio results - Provides expert technical advice on any other topics related to [IRP development] resource planning.